csci5117f25/project-2-devel-s-advocate/README.md

 - Motion (motion-v): Adds animations and transitions to improve user experience and visual feedback.
 - Chart.js: Renders interactive charts on the dashboard to visualize performance data.
 - Google Maps API: Displays maps, plots routes, and generates heatmaps based on geolocation data.
-- Simplify.js: Optimize polylines by taking away geopoints within a specified tolerance
+- Simplify.js: Optimizes polylines by taking away geopoints within a specified tolerance.

 **If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that here:**